 C.5.2 NTIS Inspection Team Leader

 The Team Leader is the person on-site who is in charge of the tunnel inspection team.
 This person is responsible for inspection planning, preparing, performing and reporting to include coordinating the field work.
 The team leader is responsible for evaluating the deficiencies, quality checking of the inspection data, and making sure that the tunnel inspection reports are complete, accurate, and legible.
 The team leader should also conduct safety briefings as needed.
-The team leader shall be able to provide recommendations for the repair of defective items and must initiating appropriate actions when critical findings are discovered.
+The team leader shall be able to provide recommendations for the repair of defective items and must initiate appropriate actions when critical findings are discovered.

 Refer to the NTIS for the complete requirements.
 The team leader must be a nationally certified tunnel inspector.
 Team leaders must be on site at all times for initial inspections, routine inspections, and in-depth inspections.
 Additionally, the team leader is required to meet at least one of the following: